WANT TO SAVE THIS RECIPE?

 Garden fresh tomatoes, basil pesto, and fresh mozzarella on a crisp, toasty ciabatta roll.
 A panini twist on the classic caprese salad.

 I love a great panini sandwich.
-The crunchy bread and the hot melty cheese is irresisitble.
+The crunchy bread and the hot melty cheese is irresistible.
 My husband bought me a panini maker two years ago for Christmas but I don’t use it often enough.
 So when Kathy, Panini Happy, offered to send me a review copy of her fantastic new cookbook, The Ultimate Panini Press Cookbook, I immediately said yes.

 There are so many recipes in the cookbook that I’m excited to try.
 The Chicken Cordon Bleu, Chicken Parm and Chicken Bacon Melt Paninis are on the top of the list.
 Did you know you can cook chicken breasts on the panini press before you cook the panini?